Grid-Free Computation of Probabilistic Safety with Malliavin Calculus: Malliavin Calculus for stopping times

-In our problem setup, we are interested to compute the quantity $D_{x}\Prob\left(\tau^{x}\geq T\right)$, where $\tau^{x}$ is a specific exit time related to the probabilistic safety property: this is challenging because it involves the derivative of a non-smooth functional $\mathds{1}$ of the exit time.
-Through Malliavin Calculus it is possible to provide explicit formulae for the \textit{Greeks}~\cite{Fournie1999, Fournie2001, Malliavin2006}.
-From a computational point of view we refer to~\cite{Gobet2003}.
+In our problem setup, we are interested to compute the quantity $D_{x}\Prob\left(\tau^{x}\geq T\right)$ used in \eqref{eq:GD_step}, where $\tau^{x}$ is a specific exit time related to the probabilistic safety property: this is challenging because it involves the derivative of a non-smooth indicator functional of the exit time.
+We should otherwise estimate this quantity numerically, with associated unavoidable imprecision.
+Under Assumption~\ref{ass:greeks}, it is possible to show that $X^x_t$ is a.s. differentiable with respect to the starting point $x$~\cite{Kunita1984}.
+Following the notations in~\cite{Malliavin2006}, let us introduce $J_t = D_x X_t $ and $\boldsymbol{\mu}=D_x[\mu(x)]$, $\boldsymbol{\sigma}_k = D_x[\sigma_k(x)]\in C^\infty_b(\R^d; \R^{d\times d})$; then $J_t$ solves